foursquare/foursquare-android-oauth/README.md

 foursquare-android-native-oauth
 ===============================
-Foursquare native oauth makes it easier for users of your app to connect to Foursquare.
-If the user already has Foursquare installed on their device, it will use their existing credentials from the app instead of presenting the user with another login screen.
+Foursquare native authentication makes it easier for your app's users to connect with Foursquare.
+Unlike web-based OAuth, native authentication re-uses the Foursquare app's user credentials, saving users the hassle of re-logging in to Foursquare within your app.

 This repo includes an Android library that can be used in your own app.
 It also includes a simple application as an example of how to use the library.